Chapter 1: Conqueror of the World

-“Of course I did,” said Thomas not sure of the direction this was going.
-Thomas attempted to tell the story in more detail and Amira was silent.
-Eventually, Thomas blurted out, “I just want her back.”
+“Of course, I did,” said Thomas not sure of the direction this was going.
+He attempted to tell the story in more detail and Amira was silent.
+Eventually, he blurted out, “I just want her back.”

 “Kathleen is not coming back,” said Amira.
 “Why would she?
 You were willing to take everything she had, which was a lot, and then let the wolves eat her so long as they didn’t eat you.”

-“I am saying that you wanted to use her for your own advantage without paying the price for that.”
+“I am saying that you wanted to use her for your own advantage without paying the price for that,” said Amira.

 “What sort of person would do that?” said Thomas not waiting for the answer.
 He stood up to leave.
 “Thank you for your assistance but I won’t be requiring your services anymore,” he said as if he was firing an out-of-line employee.